CityOfPhiladelphia/arc-open/README.md

 **Requires ArcGIS 10.1 SP1 or above**

+**This tool is still under active development and breaking changes may be introduced in the future**

 ### Installation

 * **ArcGIS 10.1**: Run the `.exe` installer from either a regular `git clone/fork` or from downloading it from the [Releases](https://github.com/CityOfPhiladelphia/arc-open/releases) page.
 In Desktop or Catalog, open the ArcToolbox window and add the `%PYTHON_INSTALL_DIR%/Lib/site-packages/arc-open/arc_open/esri/toolboxes/ArcOpen.pyt` file as a new toolbox.